Tatmadaw: 2021 coup d'état and aftermath

 In February 2021, the Tatmadaw detained Aung San Suu Kyi and other high-ranking politicians after a contested election with disputed results.
 A state of emergency had been declared for one year.
 The State Administration Council was established by Min Aung Hlaing on 2 February 2021 as the current government in power.
-On 1 August 2021, the State Administration Council was re-formed as a caretaker government, which appointed Min Aung Hlaing as prime minister.
+On 1 August 2021, the State Administration Council was re-formed as a caretaker government, which appointed Min Aung Hlaing as Prime Minister.
 The same day, Min Aung Hlaing announced that the country's state of emergency had been extended by an additional two years.

-The Tatmadaw has also become more reliant toward military aids from Russia and China.
+As the Myanmar Civil War has progressed, the Tatmadaw has become more reliant on military aid from Russia and China.
+As of 2023, analysts suggested that the Tatmadaw has sustained significant losses due to both combat against the pro-democracy insurgents as well as desertions within the rank and file soldiers.
+The United States Institute for Peace estimates that the Tatamadaw has sustained at least 13,000 combat losses and 8,000 losses due to desertion.
+The Tatmadaw itself has acknowledged that it does not have control over 132 of Myanmar’s 330 townships, or 42 percent of the country's towns.

+On 10 February 2024, the State Administration Council activated conscription under the 2010 SPDC People's Military Service Law in response to anti-junta ethnic militias and pro-democracy rebels capturing massive swathes of territory.